Stella (1990 film): Reception

-Razzie Award nominations went to Midler for Worst Actress and Jay Gruska and Paul Gordon for Worst Original Song ("One More Cheer").
+At the 11th Golden Raspberry Awards, Midler was nominated for the Golden Raspberry Award for Worst Actress and Jay Gruska and Paul Gordon were nominated for the Golden Raspberry Award for Worst Original Song ("One More Cheer").

 Box office

 Stella debuted at No. 2 in Canada and the United States behind Driving Miss Daisy.
 Total US gross for the film was $20,240,128.

 Home media

 The film was issued on VHS on Touchstone Home Video (Cat. #995) on August 29, 1990, and proved more successful on home video.
 Stella was released on DVD on April 8, 2003.
-The film was presented in Widescreen format, no special features were included.
+The film was presented in widescreen format, no special features were included.